-Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls and any building or property that is within or reasonably contiguous to part one of this definition that is owned by the institution but controlled by another person, is frequently used by students and supports institutional purposes (such as a food or other retail vendor).
+• On-Campus: Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls.
+Any building or property that is within or reasonably contiguous to paragraph one of this definition, that is owned by the institution but controlled by another person, is frequently used by students and supports institutional purposes (such as a food or other retail vendor).

-ON-CAMPUS STUDENT HOUSING (RESIDENTIAL FACILITIES)

-Any student housing facility that is owned or controlled by the institution or is located on property that is owned or controlled by the institution and is within the reasonably contiguous geographic area that makes up the campus is considered an on-campus student housing facility.

-SEPARATE CAMPUS

-An additional location or site that meets the following criteria:

-- Institution owns or controls the site - · Is not reasonably geographically contiguous with the main campus - · It has an organized program of study - · There is at least one person on site acting in an administrative capacity

-NONCAMPUS

-Any building or property owned or controlled by a student organization that is officially recognized by the institution or any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students and is not within the same reasonably contiguous geographic area of the institution.
+- On-Campus Student Housing (Residential Facilities): Any student housing facility that is owned or controlled by the institution or is located on property that is owned or controlled by the institution and is within the reasonably contiguous geographic area that makes up the campus is considered an on-campus student housing facility. - Separate Campus: An additional location or site, that meets the following criteria: - Institution owns or controls the site - · Not reasonably geographically contiguous with the main campus - Has an organized program of study - Has at least one person on site acting in an administrative capacity - Noncampus: Any building or property owned or controlled by a student organization that is officially recognized by the institution.
+Any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students and is not within the same reasonably contiguous geographic area of the institution. - Public Property: All public property, including thoroughfares, streets, sidewalks and parking facilities, that is within the campus or immediately adjacent to and accessible from the campus.

-PUBLIC PROPERTY

-All public property, including thoroughfares, streets, sidewalks and parking facilities, that is within the campus, or immediately adjacent to and accessible from the campus.

-UNFOUNDED

-If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is unfounded.
-Only sworn or commissioned law enforcement personnel may unfound a crime.
-Note that the recovery of stolen property, the low value of stolen property, the prosecution or the failure to make an arrest does not unfound a legitimate offense.
-Also the findings of a coroner, court, jury or prosecutor do not unfound offenses or attempts law enforcement investigations establishes to be legitimate.
+Note: If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded."
+Only sworn or commissioned law enforcement personnel may "unfound" a crime.
+Note the recovery of stolen property, the low value of stolen property, the prosecution or the failure to make an arrest does not "unfound" a legitimate offense.
+Also the findings of a coroner, court, jury or prosecutor do not "unfound" offenses or attempts that law enforcement investigations establishes to be legitimate.